defenseunicorns/leapfrogai/docs/DEVELOPMENT.md

 ### Backends

+The following sections discuss the nuances of developing on or with the LeapfrogAI model backends.

+#### Locally

+Backends can also be run locally as Python applications.
+See each model backend's README in the `packages/` directory for more details on running each in development mode.

 #### Cluster

 The model backends are the only components within the LeapfrogAI stack that are not readily accessible via a `VirtualService`.
 These must be port-forwarded if a user wants to test a local deployment of the API against an in-cluster backend.

-For example, the following bash script can be used to setup CPU RAG:
+For example, the following bash script can be used to setup CPU RAG between a deployed UDS Kubernetes cluster and a locally running LeapfrogAI API:

 ```bash
 #!/bin/bash